nguyenan11/Algorithm/week2_05.17-05.23.21.md

 # Algorithm practice

-- Documentations and extra notes are in each file.
+* Documentations and extra notes are in each file.
+* Solutions displayed here are preferably the most optimal
-    * Alternative (less optimal) solutions might also be available
+    * Alternative (less optimal) solutions might also be available within each file

 # Week 2: 05/17 - 05/23/2021